ticaki/ioBroker.espresense/README.md

 - `Server ip` use only for external mqtt server
 - `Port, Username & Passowrd` of internal or external mqtt Server

+- If devices have been added to the configuration, only these will be displayed in the objects.

-Best practice: Pair the devices to be monitored with espresense and filter the output so that you are not overwhelmed by devices.
+Best practice: Pair the devices to be monitored with espresense and filter the output to avoid unnecessary network traffic.

 For help use issue or if u understand german https://forum.iobroker.net/topic/71189/test-adapter-espresense